expo/expo/docs/pages/clients/getting-started.md

 ### Locally

-If you are comfortable setting up Xcode, Android Studio, and related dependencies, you can build and distribute your app the same as any other iOS or Android application (after running `expo prebuild` to generate the native projects if you are using config plugins).
+If you are comfortable setting up Xcode, Android Studio, and related dependencies, you can build and distribute your app the same as any other iOS or Android application.

-The `expo run` commands will run a new build, install it in your emulated device, and launch you into your application.
+The `expo run` commands will run a new build, install it on to your emulated device, and launch you into your application.

 <Tabs tabs={["For iOS Simulator (MacOS Only)", "For Android Emulator"]}>